-Trauma survivors need jobs before they can rebuild their lives—and they need ways in which to get to those jobs.
-The Merryman House supplies them with bus passes and taxi fares, if necessary, and our staff provides transportation five days per week.
-If a client has a medical appointment, we refer them to the Green River Intra-county Transit System (GRITS), which helps supply transportation to the appointment.
+In rural Kentucky, reliable transportation is essential to trauma survivors.
+It means sustaining a reliable income and having access to medical care, grocery stores and other community resources.
+Merryman House staff provide transportation and may supply clients with bus passes and taxi fares.
+If a client has a medical appointment, we may refer them to the Green River Intra-county Transit System (GRITS), which helps supply transportation to the appointment.
 Medicaid covers the cost for all GRITS services.

 Resource Connection and Referrals

 - Goodwill Industries (Clothing and Household Items)

 - St. Vincent de Paul Resale and Thrift (Clothing and Household Items)

 - Four Rivers Behavioral Health (Mental Health and Addiction)

 - The Carson Center (Entertainment and Services for clients)